The Deep (Dunmore novel)

-The Deep is a children's novel by English writer Helen Dunmore, published in 2007 and the third of the Ingo tetralogy (following Ingo and The Tide Knot and to be followed by The Crossing of Ingo).
+The Deep is a 2007 children's novel by English writer Helen Dunmore.
+As the third book of the Ingo tetralogy, it is preceded by Ingo (2005) and The Tide Knot (2006) followed by The Crossing of Ingo (2008).

 Plot summary

 A devastating flood has torn through the worlds of Air and Ingo, and now, deep in the ocean, a monster is stirring.
 Mer legend says that only those with dual blood—half Mer, half human—can overcome the Kraken that stirs in The Deep.

 Sapphire must return to the Deep, with the help of her friend the whale, and face this terrifying creature - and her brother Conor and Mer friend Faro will not let her go without them.
 Those with pure Mer blood cannot go to the Deep.